 Bar Soap vs Liquid Soap: Which is Better?

-Cleaning A Bathroom the Natural Way Do you wash your hands more than a few times a day?
+Are you very picky about cleanliness?
+Do you wash your hands more than a few times a day?
 When you buy soap, are you constantly wondering which type of soap is best?
 Well, you’re not alone!
 Soap is definitely an important facet of our daily lives and all the different options available make choosing the best a little more difficult.
 We can, however, break hand soaps into two teams: liquid soap and bar soap.
 Even though bar soap has been around the longest (centuries, even!), liquid soap has become extremely popular in the last few years.
 So let’s examine which soap is best, taking into account how soap works, the chemical makeup of soap, the bacteria that can be found in each kind, and the impact that they have on the environment.

-How well they work and the effect on skin Liquid soap backers may often state the drying effect bar soap can have on the skin.
+Liquid soap backers may often state the drying effect bar soap can have on the skin.
 This happens because, generally, commercial hand soap tends to have a higher pH level, which can be very drying.
 However, there is more than one type of bar soap available, many with lower pH factors!
 As a matter of fact, most bar soaps do contain glycerin which is very therapeutic for dry skin and other sensitivities like eczema, and those with lower pH levels have absolutely no drying effects on skin.

 Bar soap is most commonly made from saponified animal fat and/or plant oils (like ours!).
 For those of us that don’t understand chemistry, saponification is the name of the process by which animal or vegetable fats are blended with a strong alkali to make soap.
 On the other hand, liquid soaps are petroleum based and require emulsifying agents and stabilizers in order maintain their consistency.
 These agents have been tested and approved by the appropriate governing agencies but few if any actual studies exist showing the long-term effects of repeated use of these chemicals.

-Bacteria Are Soap Bars Hygienic Liquid soap has been promoted as being anti-bacterial almost from the beginning of its introduction into the marketplace.
+We have explained this more in depth before.
+Liquid soap has been promoted as being anti-bacterial almost from the beginning of its introduction into the marketplace.
 A study in the early 90s by the Dial Corporation studied wether or not bacteria from a used bar of soap transferred to the skin.
 Short answer: no, it doesn’t.
 So in this regard, both hand bar soaps and liquid hand soaps are equally safe when dealing with bacteria.

 More than 40% of shoppers buying skin care products consider themselves “ecologists” or, at least, having concern for environmental factors.
 However, most don’t know that a 2009 study done at the Institute of Environmental Engineering concluded that liquid soaps leave a 25% larger carbon footprint than do bar soaps.
 Yeesh!
-Because of What's the Difference Between Soap and Detergent, it takes more chemical feedstocks and processing to manufacturing liquid soap.
+Because of the chemical formula of soap and its ingredients, it takes more chemical feedstocks and processing to manufacturing liquid soap.
 In fact, it takes about 7 times more than when manufacturing hand bar soap.
 That means 7 times more energy use and carbon emissions!